Kit Car Insurance

 So whether you’re using your kit car for track days, hobby driving, daily driving or green

-How to save money on kit car insurance?
+How can I get cheap kit car insurance?

 As every kit car is unique, there are no hard and fast rules on how to lower premiums.
 General principles apply, such as: